 I love our wonderful, free at the point of delivery, great British healthcare system, and I have nothing but the utmost admiration and respect for the people who work in it.
 I’m not here to bash over-worked, under-resourced healthcare professionals.
 Frankly, I think they’re doing an incredible job under enormous pressure.
 What I am interested in is the higher level medical sexism that holds women’s healthcare back: the lack of investment in research, training, and treatments, and the social stereotypes that negatively impact on women being taken seriously in medical settings.

 I’m interested in presenting a whole range of perspectives on health, gender, hormones, and sexism, regardless of what the author has in their pants.
-BME and LGBT+ communities are especially marginalised when it comes to healthcare, and I will strive to ensure the voices and stories of these women or trans/non-binary people are heard.
+POC and LGBT+ communities are especially marginalised when it comes to healthcare, and I will strive to ensure the voices and stories of these women or trans/non-binary people are heard.

 Support Hysterical Women